Female to Male Surgery (FtM)

 Insurance Coverage and Fees (This is important!)

 For more information please see my informational PDF by clicking on the button at the top of this page.
 We are no longer accepting insurance for any transgender surgeries.
 We will not give you a pre-determination letter, but after the surgery we can give you a standard letter with standard codes that you may send to your insurance company and ask for a reimbursement (this is the one and only letter that will be provided).
-The codes for the surgery will be simple mastectomy, nipple reconstruction and chest liposuction (CPT 19303-50, 19350-50, 15877) and the diagnosis codes will be gender identity disorder (ICD-10-F64.1).
+The codes for the surgery will be simple mastectomy and nipple reconstruction (CPT 19303 x 2, 19350 x 2) and the diagnosis codes will be gender dysphoria (ICD-10-F64.9).

 Many patients ask whether other procedures can be performed concurrently with the top surgery.
 The most common procedure asked about is liposuction of the flanks, hips, abdomen and thighs.
 I do this frequently to help contour the whole trunk and would be happy to discuss this with any prospective patient.
 Please include the whole trunk (front and back) in the photos sent to me so that I can effectively evaluate you.
 The cost is variable and depends on the extent of extra liposuction performed and the anticipated time that it will take.